 These are arguably the trickiest types of electric meters to read due to the number of dials and the direction in which each dial is read.
 This is normally the part that catches people out.

 Each dial alternates in terms of which direction it’s read in.
 Most meters start with the first dial on the left being read in a clockwise direction and the next one to it’s right being read in an anti-clockwise direction and so on.

 Essentially, the first, third and fifth dials are read clockwise, while the second and fourth dials are read anti-clockwise.

 A good indicator in terms of which way the dial should be read is which way the numbers around the face run.
-If they run clockwise, then read the meter clockwise, but if they run anti-clockwise, read the meter in an anti-clockwise direction.
+If they run clockwise, then read the dial clockwise, but if they run anti-clockwise, read the dial in an anti-clockwise direction.